Flight-Free-UK/flight_free_uk_website/source/posts/heathrow-third-runway-consultation-response.html.markdown

 This designation could make the third runway impossible to challenge in the planning process, however much evidence is provided of high levels of harm to the climate and to local communities.
 As long as the developer planned to put in some effort to reduce these harms, it could be approved because it was already designated as 'critical infrastructure', despite the harms outweighing the benefits.

 *T﻿his response uses the template drawn up by Campaign Against Climate Change.
-Respond to the consultation yourself by using the guidance here: <https://www.campaigncc.org/heathrow_consultation>*
+Respond to the consultation yourself by [using the guidance here](https://www.campaigncc.org/heathrow_consultation).*

-*D﻿eadline 1st September 2026*
+*D﻿eadline: 1st September 2026*